lindli/cddw_user_guide_md/user_guide.md

 #### Applying Nicknames
 To use a nickname to label an atom:
 In a structure, double-click an atom with a bond tool, or click an atom with the Text tool.
 An atom label text field appears.
-Type a nickname label, such as "Et".
+Type a nickname label, such as “Et”.

 An example is shown below:
 ![with_Et_nickname](assets/with_Et_nickname.PNG)